You’ve found the perfect backyard and want to put in an offer.

 Your walk-away price: Don’t expect to pay your initial offer price as it’s rare for a seller to accept your initial offer without some negotiating back and forth.
 That’s why it’s called an initial offer.
 In addition to deciding what offer you want to put in to start, we need you to decide now how much you’re willing to pay for this property and what your walk-away price is before things get heated and emotional.

+Closing date: Typically, in Indiana, closing takes place 30 days from contract acceptance.
+Sometimes you can ask for a later closing date depending on the seller’s needs, but we wouldn’t expect it.
+Therefore, if you want to move around July 1, plan on putting in offers at the beginning of June.
 If you’re paying 100% cash you can often close faster than 30 days (around 21 days), but 30 days is usually the required minimum if you’re using a mortgage to buy the property.
-If you are down payment assistance, we’ll likely 45 days as there are typically more details to address.
+If you are getting down payment assistance, we’ll likely need 45 days as there are typically more details to address.